History

 The Foundation of Brown Theatre

 Brown theatre, which began after the Civil War in 1868, has flourished on the campus ever since.
 Throughout the nineteenth century, various organizations presented productions of musicals, dramas, and revues at locations all around campus and throughout the city of Providence.
-With the founding of Sock and Buskin by Professor Thomas Crosby of the English Department in 1901 there has been an unbroken record of seasons, first at the Providence Opera House and various theatres downcity, then Rockefeller Hall, and finally in 1931 in the new Faunce House Theatre (restored and reopened three years ago as the Stuart Theatre).
+With the founding of Sock and Buskin by Professor Thomas Crosby of the English Department in 1901 there has been an unbroken record of seasons, first at the Providence Opera House and various theatres downcity, then Rockefeller Hall, and finally in 1931 in the new Faunce House Theatre (now Stuart Theatre).
 It joined the smaller Isabelle Russek Leeds Theatre and Ashamu Dance Studio that were built in 1979 in the home of the department, Lyman Hall, as the three components of the Catherine Bryan Dill Center for the Performing Arts.

 In 1935, an undergraduate, Burt Shevelove (author of A Funny Thing Happened on the Way to the Forum) founded a student organization known as Brownbrokers (the name is a combination of Brown and Pembroke).
 The express purpose of Brownbrokers was the writing and performing of an original musical each year.
 Today, Brownbrokers writes and performs a show for department every other year.
 The oldest continuing student theatre group is Production Workshop, an association of students formed in 1961 by then undergraduate Richard Foreman (of Ontological Hysterical fame) in order to bring more experimental work to the campus.
 In 1970 George Houston Bass joined the Brown faculty to supervise a fledgling student group then called the Black Theatre.
 That group became Rites and Reason Theatre and is currently housed in Churchill House with the Africana Studies Department where a very active season of performances continue to employ George Houston Bass’s “research to performance” method.